anabaei/salesforce/SF_Dev_Test.md

 * Account team helps you which sales reps are working on ABC deal

 #### Account Team
-* For each account up to 5 people can have access with different roles and different level of access to each account and it's opportunities and cases.
+* For each account up to 5 people can have access with different roles and different level of access to each account and it's opportunities and cases